During the lease term in Vienna

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Vienna.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Vienna.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful reference for rental investors in Vienna
+a handy source for rental investors in Vienna

-- Before you lease out your property in Vienna
+- Before you lease out your rental in Vienna

 - Collections and evictions